nessakura/thai-japan-voice-translator/README.md

             disableAllFeatures() {
                 this.startThaiBtn.disabled = true;
                 this.stopThaiBtn.disabled = true;
-                this.translateThaiToJapaneseBtn.disabled = true; // Changed
+                this.translateThaiToJapaneseBtn.disabled = true;
-                this.listenJapaneseBtn.disabled = true; // Changed
+                this.listenJapaneseBtn.disabled = true;

-                this.startJapaneseBtn.disabled = true; // Changed
+                this.startJapaneseBtn.disabled = true;
-                this.stopJapaneseBtn.disabled = true; // Changed
+                this.stopJapaneseBtn.disabled = true;
-                this.translateJapaneseToThaiBtn.disabled = true; // Changed
+                this.translateJapaneseToThaiBtn.disabled = true;
                 this.listenThaiBtn.disabled = true;
             }